World Health Day in April is about caring about your health. Learning how to handle taking medication should be something you do every day.

 - Remember that natural herbs and vitamins can be toxic if taken in excess – Just because they’re marketed as a healthy product doesn’t mean they won’t have an adverse effect.
 Certain herbs may also cause negative reactions to prescription drugs.
 St. John’s Wort is notorious for that.
 You can overdose on vitamins as well.
 They won’t kill you but can wreak havoc on your liver and other organs.
 Have a blood test first to determine if you’re vitamin deficient and then make up the difference by eating fresh foods containing those vitamins before resorting to supplements.

-- If you’re allergic to certain foods like nuts, shrimp, bees, or anything else that will cause you to puff up or stop breathing, carry an epi pen or antidote everywhere you go -It’s also a good idea to carry a few Benadryl with you in your purse or pocket in case you have a reaction to something you didn’t know you were allergic to.
+- If you’re allergic to certain foods like nuts, shrimp, bees, or anything else that will cause you to puff up or stop breathing, carry an epi-pen or antidote everywhere you go -It’s also a good idea to carry a few Benadryl with you in your purse or pocket in case you have a reaction to something you didn’t know you were allergic to.
 I found out I was allergic to Ibuprofen and Naproxen.
 I hardly ever take anything and didn’t know I was allergic until I noticed a hive on my wrist and started sweating.

-- Avoid having to take medication in the first place by eating natural, organic, non-processed foods, drinking plenty of water and keeping your sugar intake low.
+- Avoid having to take medication in the first place by eating natural, organic, non-processed foods, drinking plenty of water, and keeping your sugar intake low.

 - Just like your car, medications and medical devices may be subject to recalls.
-Here is a patient safety alerts tool that will notify you of any medication or medical device that’s been recalled or has safety issues.

 - It’s a good idea to have a medical alert system in the event of an emergency, especially if you have certain conditions.
 Medical alerts are not only for seniors and can save your life.